Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 Since that time, the FDA and industry have been able to analyze those suggestions for cybersecurity.
 Additionally, cyber criminals have developed more sophisticated attacks and continue to target healthcare.

-A re-evaluation with some more robust controls came out of this time period to become the 2025 guidance now on the table.
+A re-evaluation with some more controls came out of this time period to become the 2025 guidance now on the table.

 How Challenging Is the New Guidance for Manufacturers?